jsohlendorff/continuous_time_LTMLE/article.typ

 with the most notable difference being the presence of the martingale term $tilde(M)^c (dif u)$ in @eq:eif.

 A key feature of our approach is that the efficient influence function is expressed in terms of the martingale for the censoring process.
-This representation is often computationally simpler, as it avoids the need to estimate multiple martingale terms, unlike the approach of @rytgaardContinuoustimeTargetedMinimum2022.
+This representation is computationally simpler, as it avoids the need to estimate multiple martingale terms.
-For a detailed comparison, we refer the reader to the appendix, where we show that our efficient influence function simplifies to the same as the one derived by @rytgaardContinuoustimeTargetedMinimum2022 (Section @section:compareif) when the compensators are absolutely continuous with respect to the Lebesgue measure.
+For a detailed comparison, we refer the reader to the appendix, where we show that our efficient influence function simplifies to the same as the one derived by @rytgaardContinuoustimeTargetedMinimum2022 (Section @section:compareif) when the compensators are absolutely continuous with respect to the Lebesgue measure and the assumption that $Delta L (t) = 0$ whenever $Delta N^a (t) = 1$.

 Of separate interest is @thm:adaptive which shows that we can adaptively select $K$ based on the observed data.
-For instance, we may pick $k=K$ such that $k$ is the largest integer such that there are at least 40 observations fulfilling that $eventcensored(k-1) < tau$.
+For instance, we may pick $K^*=k$ such that $k$ is the largest integer such that there are at least 40 observations fulfilling that $eventcensored(k-1) < tau$.
 Doing so will ensure that we will not have to estimate the terms in @eq:eif and the corresponding iterative regressions for which there is very little data.